Pilates For Runners: Try These 6 Exercises For A Stronger Core

 Perform 2-3 sets of each exercise.

-Pilates is a low-impact activity, so it’s safe to do in back-to-back days, but beginners should just start with doing Pilates exercises 2-3 days per week.
+Pilates is a low-impact activity, so it’s safe to do on back-to-back days, but beginners should just start with doing Pilates exercises 2-3 days per week.
+If you really want to expand your Pilates exercises and routines, think about trying out a class with a certified Pilates instructor.

-Looking to add in strength training exercises to your routine as well?
-Take a look at our bodyweight routine for runners, no equipment necessary!
+If you are looking to add in strength training exercises to your routine as well take a look at our bodyweight routine for runners, no equipment necessary!

 Leave a Comment